Skip to main content

 --jsonMachine-readable output--json

-Resources: ACTIVATION_CODE, API_KEY, ARRAY, CLOUD, CONFIG, CONNECT, CONNECT__REMOTE_ACCESS, CUSTOMIZATIONS, DASHBOARD, DISK, DISPLAY, DOCKER, FLASH, INFO, LOGS, ME, NETWORK, NOTIFICATIONS, ONLINE, OS, OWNER, PERMISSION, REGISTRATION, SERVERS, SERVICES, SHARE, VARS, VMS, WELCOME
+Available resources: ACTIVATION_CODE, API_KEY, ARRAY, CLOUD, CONFIG, CONNECT, CONNECT__REMOTE_ACCESS, CUSTOMIZATIONS, DASHBOARD, DISK, DISPLAY, DOCKER, FLASH, INFO, LOGS, ME, NETWORK, NOTIFICATIONS, ONLINE, OS, OWNER, PERMISSION, REGISTRATION, SERVERS, SERVICES, SHARE, VARS, VMS, WELCOME.

 FlagDescriptionExample